glbyktjys/NonPrefix_LMCacheDataset/README.md

 ## Goal

-Route local Claude Code through a custom proxy, log all Anthropic API requests and responses, and analyze the traces to understand how Claude Code carries conversation history across turns.
+Route local Claude Code through a custom proxy, log Anthropic API traffic, and convert the raw traces into a replayable dataset for studying context reuse patterns.

-The main question is whether Claude Code:
+The two working goals are:

-- mostly appends prior history as a stable prefix, or
+1. understand when Claude Code follows prefix-append behavior versus when it rewrites context
-- dynamically injects, rewrites, trims, or summarizes earlier context
+2. collect realistic traces that are useful for studying non-prefix reuse and motivating CacheBlend-style evaluation

 This matters for prefix reuse:
 - append-like behavior is more prefix-cache-friendly
 - middle-of-prompt mutation reduces reusable prefix and motivates approaches like CacheBlend

-### Finding (pre-`/compact`)
+### Early Finding

-**Claude Code uses pure prefix append with a sliding prompt-cache marker.**
+The earliest observation from a simple pre-`/compact` session was that Claude Code behaves like pure prefix append with a sliding prompt-cache marker.

 Concretely, for each new turn N, the messages array sent to the API is exactly: